Anna Anka: Personal life

-Six years later, in 1999, she was hired as the personal trainer of musician Paul Anka.
+In 1999, she was hired as the personal trainer of musician Paul Anka.
 They married in 2008, at which point she became a full-time housewife with her two children, a son she had with Paul Anka in 2005 and an older daughter from her first marriage with Louis Yeager.
 In December 2009, Paul Anka filed for divorce after Anna Anka called the police during an argument with him over her decision to fire one of their housekeepers.
-According to Anna, Paul had pointed a gun at her the day before and threatened her and her nanny; Paul denied the allegation and filed a defamation lawsuit in February 2010 against her in response, both for it and other allegations.
+According to Anna, Paul had pointed a gun at her.
+Paul denied the allegation and filed a defamation lawsuit in February 2010 against her in response, both for this and other allegations.
 Subsequent review of their mansion's surveillance footage provided no evidence of any such event.
-Regardless, Anna obtained a restraining order against him a day after he filed suit.
 Among other allegations, Paul also alleged in his suit that previously—during an argument in November 2009—police arrested Anna for felony domestic battery after wounding him, but Paul insisted at the time that the charges be dropped.
 The suit was dismissed with prejudice five months later, in July 2010, thereby barring relitigation.
 Later that year, two years after marrying, Paul and Anna Anka divorced.
 By August 2014, Anna Anka said she was on good terms with Paul, though not with her first husband.

 In June 2017, Anka lost custody of her son after a ruling which assigned custody to Paul Anka without any mandate for guaranteed visitation or family therapy.
 In August 2017, Anna Anka appealed the decision, which Paul Anka criticized.